Cost of structural steelwork

 - Building 2 - A city centre office

 G&T provided cost information for each frame option and Mace considered buildability, logistics and programme.
-PBA also carried out a cradle to grave embodied carbon assessment on Building 2.
+PBA also carried out a cradle to cradle embodied carbon assessment on Building 2.

 The study illustrates that for both building types, on a like for like basis steel framed solutions are highly competitive, with the frame and upper floor costs for the steel framed options being potentially up to 9% lower than for concrete.
 The study has also highlighted the importance of considering total building cost not just structural frame cost, as the choice of the structural frame material and configuration will have associated impacts on many other elements, including the substructure, roof and external cladding.